canada-ca-terraform-modules/terraform-kubernetes-aks/README.md

 * Create Azure AKS configuration in a modular manner
 * Deploy the infrastructure incrementally

+## Security Controls

+The following security controls can be met through configuration of this template:

+* TBD

+## Dependencies

+* None

 ## Pre-requisites

 As currently Multiple Agent Pools and Virtual Machine Scalesets are in preview you will need to run the following commands.